octue/octue-sdk-python/docs/source/asking_questions.rst

     >>> <FilterSet({<Datafile('my_file.csv')>, <Datafile('another_file.csv')>})>

-.. _using_latest_revision_tag:
+.. _using_default_revision_tag:

 .. note::

-    Using the ``latest`` service revision tag, or not including one at all, will cause your question to be sent to the latest deployed revision of the service.
+    Not including a service revision tag will cause your question to be sent to the default revision of the service ( usually the latest deployed version).
 This is determined by making a request to a `service registry
-    <https://django-twined.readthedocs.io/en/latest/>`_ if one or more :ref:`registries are defined
+    <https://django-twined.readthedocs.io/en/latest/>`_ if one or more
-    <using_service_registries>`.
-If none of the service registries contain an entry for this service, a specific service
-    revision tag must be used.
+    :ref:`registries are defined <using_service_registries>`.
+If none of the service registries contain an entry for this service, a specific service revision tag must be used.

 You can also set the following options when you call :mod:`Child.ask <octue.resources.child.Child.ask>`: